-Logistics: Generally Mid-September to Early October
+Logistics: Generally Mid-September to Mid-October

-Content: This meeting has excellent information for both the novice and expert FPD or Coordinator.
+Content: This meeting has excellent information for both the novice and expert fellowship program leaders.
 Sessions such as Program Organization 101 and Welcome to the APPD is balanced by "Hot Topic" presentations about evolving challenges and solutions in medical education.
 Networking opportunities, small group break-out sessions and fellowship specific programming make for an interactive and dynamic conference with lots of opportunities for building a national presence and learning and collaborating with your MedEd colleagues from around the country.

-Opportunities for Scholarship: Join a learning community, seek out a presenter, network with other educators, and plan a project with colleagues from other institutions.
+Opportunities for Scholarship: Seek out a presenter, network with other educators, and plan a project with colleagues from other institutions.

-Opportunities for Career Development: APPD sponsors numerous sessions that promote career development for FPD, Associate FPD and fellowship coordinators.
-At this meeting, APPD-sponsored programs like LEAD and LEARN are described.
-Join a learning community, come to a Fellowship Grassroots Session and meet colleagues from around the country.
+Opportunities for Career Development: APPD sponsors numerous sessions that promote career development for all fellowship leaders.
+At this meeting, come to a Fellowship specific session and meet colleagues from around the country.
 Great venue to make connections, create collaborations, find a mentor or coach, or serve as one.
 Informal discussions during networking times have yielded many multicenter collaborations, scholarly projects and publications.
 Build your national presence with an open supportive group of passionate medical educators.